• Skip to primary navigation

 I am a keynote speaker and welcome the chance to talk with all kinds of audiences interested in how to create space for innovation in regulated industries.

-I serve on the boards of directors of Cambia Health Solutions and Smart Health Network.
-I serve on advisory committees for Archangels, Equip, the Atlas of Caregiving, BandHealth, and the Light Collective.
+I serve on the board of directors of Cambia Health Solutions.
+I serve as an advisor to AHIP, Archangels, Equip, and Fello.

 From 2015-2017, I served as the Chief Technology Officer of the U.S. Department of Health and Human Services (HHS).
 As CTO, I created opportunities for entrepreneurship and innovation across the Department’s 27 divisions and 80,000+ employees, helping HHS harness the power of data and technology to improve the health and welfare of the nation.
 (This Washington Post article captures the essence of my role at HHS, as does this Wall Street Journal article.)